A2L5E0X1/debloat-adb/README.md

 ## You forgot an App!
 How can I add it to your Script?
 Thank you for telling! :)
 Create a Pull-Request to add missing apps or even make a script for a device/brand/UI that doesn't exist here yet.
-Please use the debloat-example.sh to make your own debloat-script.
+Please use the Example.sh to make your own debloat-script.

 ## Can I use this on Windows/MacOS?
 For Windows, you can use Cygwin or a Linux Subsystem (WSL, Windows 10 only)